kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file creates an awkwardly named file containing the text Best School 8-cwd_state outputs the results of ls-la command on working directory to ls_cwd_content file, overwriting if exists and creating if not
-9-duplicate_last_line duplicates the last line of iacta file
+9-duplicate_last_line duplicates the last line of iacta file 10-no_more_js deletes all regular files with a .js extension in current directory and subfolders